|Title:||Glory in the Ordinary|

 “Glory in the Ordinary is a needed reminder of the beauty and blessing of work within the home.
 Courtney Reissig reveals how serving others in small ways builds a lifetime of glorifying God.
 The simple tasks of cooking a meal, taking out the trash, fixing a car, or washing laundry might seem mundane, but offered to God, these daily tasks have kingdom significance.”

-Melissa B. Kruger, Director of Women’s Content, The Gospel Coalition; author, Growing Together
+Melissa B. Kruger, Vice President of Discipleship Programming, The Gospel Coalition; author, Growing Together

 “Have you ever considered the significance of your work at home?
 Everyone needs encouragement in his and her work, and in Glory in the Ordinary, Courtney Reissig provides just that.
 Reissig shares honestly and humbly about the various temptations and struggles of at-home work, reminding us that our work—from cleaning dishes to wiping runny noses—is good and meaningful work, ultimately because it’s meaningful to God.”